6.4.4 Oracle HFM - Mapping Data Points to HFM

 Member selector

-In each of the HFM Dimensions, the Report Authority HFM member selector is presented in a dropdown list:
+In each of the HFM Dimensions, the DPM Authority HFM member selector is presented in a dropdown list:

 The clear selection button can be used to remove an explicit selection and revert it to the mapped value.